RohitSoni906068/CGenesis/README.md

 Through consistent practice and learning, I’ve documented my progress, challenges, and the programs I’ve written along the way.
 This is not just a collection of code, but a representation of my growth as a future software engineer.

-Feel free to explore, learn, and share feedback!

 ## Chapters

 The course is divided into several chapters, each focusing on different aspects of C programming: